amanesis/Computer-Organization/README.md

 # Computer-Organization
-Design of a simple processor.
+Design of a multicycle MIPS processor.